A Bayesian Mixture Modelling of Stop Signal Reaction Time Distributions: Results

-Given summary statistics and shape statistics comparison results between single SSRT and mixture SSRT, one naturally considers comparison of their associated distributions.
+Given summary statistics and shape statistics comparison results between single SSRT and mixture SSRT, one naturally considers comparing their associated distributions.
 In the next section, we deal with this topic.